JinlianWang/aws-lambda-authentication-nodejs/README.md

 A redeployment of API Gateway and Lambda functions are necessary after the change, see [template.yml](https://github.com/JinlianWang/aws-lambda-authentication-nodejs/blob/master/template.yml) for details.

+## Session Persistence

+Session information is now stored in a DynamoDB table.
+The name of the table is provided through the `SESSION_TABLE` environment variable and created as part of the SAM stack.
+Persisting sessions allows them to survive multiple Lambda invocations and enables horizontal scaling.

 ## Deploy the application

 To build and deploy your application, run the following in your shell to create a S3 bucket: